-6 Concluding Remarks

-We conclude with a few remarks on related mechanical systems as well as related stability issues.
-The reader is directed to the July 13, 2007 New Scientist Short Sharp Science blog for a video of Tadashi Tokieda (Cambridge University) explaining the curious behavior of other mechanical "toys" including the rattleback top discussed below.
+6. Concluding Remarks.
+We conclude with additional remarks on related mechanical systems as well as related stability issues.
+The reader is directed to the July 13, 2007, New Scientist Short Sharp Science blog for a video of Tadashi Tokieda (Cambridge University) explaining the curious behavior of other mechanical "toys," including the rattleback top discussed below.

 Energy Adiabatic Momentum Method.
-In the paper [6], we extend the energy momentum method to situations where an adiabatic momentum map exists on a certain time-scaleand apply it to the "rising egg" phenomena.
+In the paper [9], we extend the energy momentum method to situations where an adiabatic momentum map exists on a certain time-scale and apply it to the "rising egg" phenomena.
 We assume this adiabatic momentum map corresponds to an approximate symmetry of the mechanical system.
-This situation arises, e.g., when one adds ellipticity to the tippe top to analyze the rising of an egg, or more generally, the rising of tops [30; 31; 6].
+This situation arises, e.g., when one adds ellipticity to the tippe top to analyze the rising of an egg, or more generally, the rising of tops [28, 29, 9].
 The Jellett momentum map in this context is no longer an exact invariant.

-However, under a fast top approximation, the Jellett momentum map is an adiabatic invariant in rising egg motion as discovered in [30].
-The procedure to prove this is a standard application of averaging which introduces an $S^1$ symmetry corresponding to the symmetry of the Jellett momentum map.
-The presence of this adiabatic invariant simplifies the analysis of a dissipation-induced heteroclinic orbit connecting the nonrisen to risen state of a rising top.
-In [6] it is shown that under a fast top approximation, $\epsilon \ll 1$ , (where $\epsilon$ can be thought of as being inversely related to the spin rate) this momentum is constant with $O(\epsilon^2)$ error on the time-scale $t/\epsilon$ .
+However, under a fast top approximation, the Jellett momentum map is an adiabatic invariant in rising egg motion as discovered in [28].
+The procedure to prove this is a standard application of averaging which introduces an $S^1$ -symmetry corresponding to the symmetry of the Jellett momentum map.
+The presence of this adiabatic invariant simplifies the analysis of a dissipation-induced heteroclinic orbit connecting the nonrisen to risen state of a rising egg.
+In [9] it is shown that under a fast top approximation, $\epsilon \ll 1$ (where $\epsilon$ can be thought of as being inversely related to the spin rate), this momentum is constant with $O(\epsilon^2)$ error on the time-scale $t/\epsilon$ .
 Since the spheroid rises only if the spin is fast enough, this fast-top approximation is appropriate.

-Using a multiscale analysis, Moffatt et al. [32] theoretically predict a fascinating transient instability in rising egg motion that manifests itself in the egg jumping on a time-scale that is fast compared to the time-scale associated to rising.
-Interestingly, Mitsui et al. [29] confirm this finding experimentally!
-The authors use a sophisticated apparatus that mechanically spins a spheroid at high speeds and simultaneously measures optical, acoustic and electric signals generated by it.
+Using a multiscale analysis, Moffatt, Shimomura, and Branicki [30] theoretically predict a fascinating transient instability in rising egg motion that manifests itself in the egg jumping on a time-scale that is fast compared to the time-scale associated to rising.
+Interestingly, Mitsui et al. [27] confirm this finding experimentally!
+The authors use a sophisticated apparatus that mechanically spins a spheroid at high speeds and simultaneously measures optical, acoustic, and electric signals generated by it.

 Dynamic Stability by Time-Periodic Forcing.
 Time-periodic excitations in mechanical systems lead to surprising phenomena.
-The fact that under the action of vibrations, the inverted position of the pendulum can become stable by time-periodically exciting its suspension point is a classical example [23].
-Or, as discovered by Wolfgang Paul, one can also use time-periodic electric fields to confine charged particles [34].
-Yet another example involves a coupling of electromagnetic and gyroscopic effects to achieve so-called spinstabilized magnetic levitation; see, e.g., [35; 36] and references therein.
+The fact that under the action of vibrations the inverted position of the pendulum can become stable by time-periodically exciting its suspension point is a classical example [19].
+As discovered by Paul, one can also use time-periodic electric fields to confine charged particles [32].
+Yet another example involves a coupling of electromagnetic and gyroscopic effects to achieve socalled spin-stabilized magnetic levitation; see, e.g., [33, 34] and the references therein.

-As a final example we consider the action of vibrations on a complex fluid as shown in Fig. 6.1.
+As a final example we consider the action of vibrations on a complex fluid; see Figure 5 in [26].
 The following dynamics is observed.
 Initially, the free surface of an aqueous suspension of cornstarch in a container is flat.
-Under the action of vibrations, the fluid can permanently support holes and vertical fingerlike protrusions through its surface appear [20].
+Under the action of vibrations, the fluid can permanently support holes and vertical finger-like protrusions through its surface appear [26].